ClubObsidian/ObbyLang/README.md

 ## Documentation

-There is work in progress documentation for ObbyLang [here](https://clubobsidian.gitbook.io/obbylang/).
+To work with ObbyLang you will want to be familiar with JavaScript.
+There is work in progress documentation for the ObbyLang api [here](https://clubobsidian.gitbook.io/obbylang/).
 You will also want to be familar with nashorn which you can find documentation for [here](https://wiki.openjdk.java.net/display/Nashorn/Nashorn+extensions).

-## Javascript Compatability
+## JavaScript Compatibility

 ObbyLang runs off of nashorn so it supports es5 with some es6 support.

-The es6 syntax that ObbyLang supports is listed below, the quote is from the [nashorn Github](https://github.com/openjdk/nashorn).
+Supported es6 features:
 ```
-It also implements many new features introduced in ECMAScript 6
-including template strings; let, const, and block scope;
-iterators and for..of loops; Map, Set, WeakMap, and WeakSet
+arrow functions
+let
+const
+block scope
+for..of loops
+Map
+Set
+WeakMap
+WeakSet
+data types
+symbols
-data types; symbols; and binary and octal literals.
+binary and octal literals
 ```

 ## Tooling